I was grilled.

 This question was easy.

 What is one thing (or more) you’re proud to say you do right as a grandma?

-We offer advice and help when asked, but we don’t butt in, interfere, criticize, or make demands.
+We (including the grandpa) offer advice and help when asked, but we don’t butt in, interfere, criticize, or make demands.
 We let the parents be the parents.

 Lisa asked me to submit a few photos of me with my grandkids; perusing my photos to pick out a few sparked many happy memories.